-Your CNS will contact you once you are discharged home to check you are recovering well.
+Your clinical nurse specialist (CNS) will contact you once you are discharged home to check you are recovering well.
 We will then see you in The Christie outpatient clinic 4-6 weeks following your stay in hospital and you will then be reviewed at regular intervals.